By

 was declared the winner of the 2015 presidential election.
 Hence, he deserves

-be one of the ‘Meeks’ to form the President’s cabinet.
-Present and future are
+to be rewarded.
+Others, however, believe that had the past mattered, he could not be one of the ‘Meeks’ to form the President’s cabinet.
+The present and the future are

 may not buy any of those suppositions, but one thing stands unique, and that’s